 Do you love to ride roller coasters?
 You're in good company.
 Coasters remain the most popular attractions at theme parks and amusement parks, and they come in a wide variety of types along with many kinds of layouts, themes, and other features.
 They also offer varying degrees of thrills and overall coaster goodness.
-Let's explore some of the more popular rides with my collection of roller coaster ride reviews.
+Let's explore some of the more popular rides.